noproplem/defcon_openctf_2018/webdev/webdev.md

 7c6515ecfe20b1004f89d46849bad893  favicon.ico
 ```

-Submitting the md5sum we receive the flag.
+Submitting the md5sum as the flag we receive our points!